Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 This is typically the case with <em>integrated meshes</em>.
 Each of the features that is not a in a root node has a set of lodChildren, with the same set size as the number of node children.</p>

-<p>The links between all meshes participating in a LoD tree are either created during the cache creation process, e.g. by breaking down a heavy and large feature, or they are predefined by the data provider, as it is the case with integrated meshes (Acute3D) data.
+<p>The links between all meshes participating in a LoD tree are either created during the store creation process, e.g. by breaking down a heavy and large feature, or they are predefined by the data provider, as it is the case with integrated meshes (Acute3D) data.
 When using a mesh pyramid based LOD approach, each interior node in the i3s tree has a set of features that represent the reduced LOD representation of all of the features covered by that interior node.
 With mesh pyramids there is no concept of an LOD tree for an individual feature.
 Applications accessing the i3s tree are assumed to display all of the features in an internal node and stop there or instead descend further and use the features found in its child nodes, based on the required level of detail.</p>

 <h3><a name="_4_3">LoD Selection Metrics</a></h3>